 Since writing this blog I have been provided with further information about ascents of Mount Sidley.
-A current list (as of February 2018) of those who have climbed all of the Volcanic Seven Summits can be found here (as of February 2018) and here (as of December 2018)
+More up to date lists of those who have climbed all of the Volcanic Seven Summits can be found here (as of February 2018) and here (as of December 2018)

 The previous blog provided a snapshot of my impending expedition to Mount Sidley.
 This one expands on that and provides further background on the Volcanic Seven Summits.

 Mount Sidley is the highest volcano in Antarctica.
 It is probably not the most famous volcano on the continent.
 Mount Erebus holds that honour because it is active and because it is more accessible.
 Mount Sidley is a dormant strato volcano situated at the southern end of the Executive Committee Range, a line of five volcanoes in Mary Byrd Land.
 The range is around 100km (60 miles) long and is located a long way from the South Pole – in fact it is many hundreds of miles away.
 You will see the Executive Committee Range to the left of the Ross Ice Shelf in West Antarctica on this map.

 Vinson Massif, which is the highest mountain in Antarctica, can be seen on the map in the Ellsworth Mountains near the Ronne Ice Shelf (just in the top left quadrant of the map).
 Mount Erebus, which is the highest active volcano in Antarctica, lies at the edge of the Ross Ice Shelf.

 Next is a satellite picture of the Executive Committee Range.
 Mount Sidley is the one near the bottom with the obvious crater that casts a shadow.